Religion in Mexico: Sikhism

 There are around 8,000 Sikhs in Mexico.
 Most of them are of Punjabi origin.

 Nonreligious

-Its important to specify that irreligion and atheism in Mexico is complex to measure because many Catholics and part of Protestants leads a secular life patterns, and some religious studies with a particular purpose can reports differents percent of unaffiliated people, the National Census in 2010 reported 4.7% having no religion, as well as, World Population Review estimated 38% of non-religious.
-Although, according to INEGI, the number of atheists grows annually by 5.2%, while the number of Catholics grows by 1.7%.
+It's important to specify that irreligion and atheism in Mexico is complex to measure because many Catholics and part of Protestants leads a secular life patterns, and some religious studies with a particular purpose can reports differents percent of unaffiliated people, the National Census in 2010 reported 4.7% having no religion.
+However, according to INEGI, the number of atheists grows annually by 5.2%, while the number of Catholics grows by 1.7%.

-Majority of population is Theistic but religious particing is very much lower as the expected on a very christian-religious continent, recent surveys have shown that around 3% of Catholics attend church daily and 44% attend church at least once a week.
+The majority of the population is theistic but religious participation has declined.
+Recent surveys have shown that around 3% of Catholics attend church daily and 44% attend church at least once a week.